Malware is the overarching category name for programs that are either classified as unwanted software or malicious software.

 Some types of programs can also have an impact on your privacy.
 These include, but are not limited to:

 Note: Monitoring programs are not necessarily malicious.
 For example, parental controls can feature keystroke monitors, but these programs can pose a risk to your privacy if you don't expect or know about their presence.

-Malware is the general name for programs that perform unwanted actions on your PC.
-This can include stealing your personal information, locking your PC until you pay a ransom, using your PC to send spam, or downloading other malware.
+Malicious software is the general name for programs that perform malicious actions on your PC.
+This can include stealing your personal information, locking your PC until you pay a ransom, using your PC to send spam, or downloading other malicious software.

-Most software that we classify as malware falls into one of the following categories:
+Most software that we classify as malicious software falls into one of the following categories:

 Backdoor trojan: A type of trojan that gives a malicious hacker access to and control of your PC.
 This means they may be able to tell your PC what to do or monitor what you do online.
 A bot is a type of backdoor trojan.

-Downloader: A type of trojan that downloads other malware onto your PC.
+Downloader: A type of trojan that downloads other malicious software onto your PC.
 The downloader needs to connect to the Internet to download the files.

-Dropper: A type of trojan that installs other malware files onto your PC.
-The other malware is included within the trojan file.
+Dropper: A type of trojan that installs other malicious software files onto your PC.
+The other malicious software is included within the trojan file.
 This is different to a downloader, which needs to connect to the Internet to download other files.

-Exploit: A piece of code that uses software vulnerabilities to access information on your PC or install malware.
+Exploit: A piece of code that uses software vulnerabilities to access information on your PC or install malicious software.
 For more information, see our page on exploits.